david-diep/Kanban-Hackathon/README.md

 - The user can delete columns (you will have to decide what happens to a column's cards in this case)

+Additional Features:

+- Highlighting Tasks and Columns on drag
+- User can access a context menu on right click
+- User can transfer all tasks from one column to another
+- User can view notifications

 Development
 ======